Patechoc/mcsv/README.md

 # mcsv
-Utility for exporting queries from MonetDB to CSV
+Utility for exporting query resultsets from MonetDB to CSV

 ## Installation
 1. Clone this repo or download as ZIP-archive